varnishcache/varnish-cache/doc/sphinx/users-guide/advanced_topics.rst

-.. _tutorial-advanced_topics:
+.. _users-guide-advanced_topics:

 Advanced topics
 ---------------

-This tutorial has covered the basics in Varnish.
+This guide has covered the basics in Varnish.
 If you read through it all you should now have the skills to run Varnish.

-Here is a short overview of topics that we haven't covered in the tutorial.
+Here is a short overview of topics that we haven't covered in the guide.

 More VCL
 ~~~~~~~~